Glossary of Ocean Cargo Insurance Terms

 BARRATRY:

-Fraudulent, criminal, or wrongful act by ship’s captain or crew which causes loss or damage to the ship or cargo.
+A fraudulent, criminal, or wrongful act by the ship’s captain or crew that causes loss or damage to the ship or cargo.

 BILL OF LADING: